Swifter1243/SYNERGY/README.md

 This is a game I've made for a school project.
 I've decided to make it public to see what the general public has to say/add to it.

-The game is about slicing blocks to the beat of music, with a twist!
+The game is about slicing notes to the beat of music, with a twist!

 ![gameplay_1](https://user-images.githubusercontent.com/61858676/213904958-f59e44ba-268f-445a-b50d-e0ffdc3c18ef.gif)